 We grow prodigies!
 Andy can teach your child prolonged concentration, artistic expression, problem solving, and focus.
 His classes build character.
 As a wonderful side effect, your child will also learn to play the guitar like a dream come true.
 Before enrolling your child in guitar lessons at a local music shop, do your homework.
 Be certain to ask for qualifications, and insist that your teacher is able to read music.

 Lessons are offered on a weekly basis only, and students commit to the semester.
 Students who have tried the “every-other-week” approach have not achieved success.
 Andy does not teach “let’s try it and see” lessons, nor does he offer “first lesson free”.
 Instead, try coming to OZ music store the first Saturday of each month at 4 pm for Kids Open Stage, and hear some of Andy’s students perform.
 Once you hear them play in a supportive environment, you’ll want to join in.
 He also travels to student’s homes, as long as the lesson is at least one hour.

 The families in our community have made music a priority.
 Sports do teach some team-building skills, but studying music teaches your child much more valuable life-long skills.
 Please plan your semester carefully before enrolling your child in lessons.
-I now charge a $50 fee to change your lesson time mid-semester.

 Andy’s program offers weekly lessons, and one group jam each month.
-Parents of prospective students must attend one of these group jams with their child to witness the fun and skill the students experience… once you see how my students play, you’ll want the experience for your child.
+Parents of prospective students usually attend one of these group jams with their child to witness the fun and skill the students experience… once you see how my students play, you’ll want the experience for your child.